Find Affordable College Courses

 Grand Forks, ND

-In addition to its great value ranking, UND is in the top 15% of all schools on our Best Managerial Economics Schools list.
+As a testament to the quality of education it offers, UND also is in the top 15% of our Best Managerial Economics Schools ranking.

-Full Business/Managerial Economics at University of North Dakota Report
+Read full report on Business/Managerial Economics at University of North Dakota

 $11,208 Average Tuition & Fees

-With a ranking of #8, West Texas A&M University did quite well on this year’s best value schools for business/managerial economics students.
-West Texas A&M University is a medium-sized public school located in the fringe town of Canyon.
+West Texas A&M University came in at #8 in this year’s edition of the Best Value Managerial Economics Schools ranking.
+West Texas A&M University is a medium-sized public school located in the town of Canyon.

 $16,644 Average Tuition & Fees

-With a ranking of #9, Weber State University did quite well on this year’s best value schools for business/managerial economics students.
-Located in the city of Ogden, WSU is a public school with a fairly large student population.
+Weber State University came in at #9 in this year’s edition of the Best Value Managerial Economics Schools ranking.
+Located in the city of Ogden, WSU is a public college with a fairly large student population.

 Out-of-state tuition fees for undergraduate students at WSU are $16,644 per year.
 Managerial Economics majors at WSU take out an average of $15,000 in student loans while working on their egree.

-Read full report on Business/Managerial Economics at Weber State University
+Full Business/Managerial Economics at Weber State University Report

 #10